SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-"User management" permission:
+"User management" permission type:
-* READ - permission required in order to view users
+* To view users: READ permission
-* ADMIN - permission required in order to manage (create, edit, delete, disable/enable, delegate, manage permissions) all existing users
+* To manage (create, edit, delete, disable/enable, delegate, manage permissions) all existing users: ADMIN permission
-* CREATE - permission required in order to create users.
+* To create users: CREATE permission

-"Own user management" permission (have no influence on user management capabilities):
+"Own user management" permission type (has no influence on user management capabilities):
-* READ - View own user
+* To view the own user: READ permission
-* ADMIN - Edit own user
+* To edit the own user: ADMIN permission

-Please note that by each user created on platform can edit information about himself by default, "Own user management" permissions are not affecting such users.
-Those permissions are existing to manage specific users created for technical purpose for example by microservices, and determine whenever such users can be managed by respective services.
+Note that each user created on the platform can edit its own information by default, independent on the "Own user management" permissions.
+The purpose of the "Own user management" permission is to manage specific users created for technical purposes, for example, by microservices, and determine whenever such users can be managed by respective services.

-By default on tenant creation there are default roles available that can be used as example of configuration for above mentioned permissions:
+On tenant creation, there are default roles available that can be used as a sample configuration for the above mentioned permissions:
 * Global User Manager - Can access and modify the full user hierarchy
-* Shared User Manager - Can create new user as his own sub-users and manage this ("feature-user-hierarchy" application subscription required)
+* Shared User Manager - Can create new users as his own subusers and manage them ("feature-user-hierarchy" application subscription required)

-Please note that CREATE permission when subscribed to "feature-user-hierachy" application allows to manage (display, create, edit, delete, disable/enable, delegate, manage permissions) of underlying users.
-For details see: [Manage user hierarchies](/users-guide/enterprise-tenant/#user-hierarchies)
+Note that when subscribed to the "feature-user-hierachy" application, the CREATE permission allows to manage (display, create, edit, delete, disable/enable, delegate, manage permissions) underlying users.
+For details see [Manage user hierarchies](/users-guide/enterprise-tenant/#user-hierarchies).
 {{< /c8y-admon-req >}}

 The **user management feature** allows you to manage the users within your tenant, that is create users, store user details, or configure login and security options.